rpng/vins_source/ros-notes-camera-cal.md

 The target that we will be using it the [aprilgrid](https://github.com/udrg/kalibr/wiki/calibration-targets#a-aprilgrid).
 This has been printed to size at the universities printing center.
 We will use the default yaml file for the calibration.

 We will be using the ROS [point grey camera driver](https://github.com/udrg/pointgrey_camera_driver).
 We will be launching the camera and specifying to use a low FPS.
 This low FPS will allow use to gather less data, so we can run the calibration quicker.
+Note that it can be calibrated at higher fps but the calibration process will take far longer then needed.
+We are looking for unique orientations of our target.

 Our launch file for calibration names calibration-kalibr-static.launch:
 ```xml